VladPrytula/funcan_rl/code/projects/project_04.5_tictactoe/Lab_Session_Appendix.md

 ## Introduction

 This appendix provides a hands-on tutorial for implementing the complete Tic-Tac-Toe project showcased throughout the book.
-While Professor Dubois rigorously proved the mathematical foundations (Weeks 5-12: Markov chains, Week 24: minimax theorem, Week 25-28: MDPs), we now roll up our sleeves and build the actual system.
+While we rigorously proved the mathematical foundations (Weeks 5-12: Markov chains, Week 24: minimax theorem, Week 25-28: MDPs), we now roll up our sleeves and build the actual system.

 **What You'll Build:**
 - Generic game interface (BaseGameEnv) for all two-player zero-sum games